wadelau/wadelau.github.io/hanjst/hanjst-function.md

 ## Functions, Part-1
 ### Built-in Functions

-As we listed in previous section, there are so many built-in functions in JavaScript and Hanjst.
+As we listed in the previous section, there are so many built-in functions in JavaScript and Hanjst.
 Those various functions almost cover every single aspect of programming in template language.

 Hanjst has the follow directive built-in functions which consists of basic methods and backbone of the template language and its engine.